fnr1r/ventoy-cpio/README.md

 ### Non-goals

-- ❌ a binary-identical ramdisk
+- ❌ a binary-identical ramdisk to the official one
   - compiling identical binaries with the instructions given would be near impossible and is ultimately pointless
+  - however, ramdisks built with this project should be repoducible

 ### Possible future changes